-Averaging Down is the strategy of continuing to buy more shares of a company as the stock price is falling.
+Averaging Down is the strategy of continuing to buy more company shares as the stock price is falling.
 This means that you are bringing your Average Cost Per Share Down.
-This strategy is used by long-term investors to take advantage of temporary fluctuations in stock prices to reduce their average share price and improve end profit.
+Long-term investors use this strategy to take advantage of temporary fluctuations in stock prices to reduce their average share price and improve end profit.

 This strategy can be risky if a stock is in a long-term downtrend and you do not have enough investment capital to average the price low enough to sell at a profit.

 A Bear Market occurs when stock prices fall in a bad or weak economy.
 Writers use the term Bear Market to describe the opposite of Bull Markets.
 Journalists use “bearish” and “bears are running” to describe stock sell-offs and falling markets.
 Writers use the term bear to describe pessimistic or cynical investors.

 Some people think Bear Market indicates a weak economy.
 Those investors are wrong.

 A Bear Market does not show the health of the overall economy.
 Instead, the market shows investors’ view of the economy’s health.
 If investors think the economy is bad, they sell, creating a Bear Market.
 If investors believe the economy is good, they buy, creating a Bull Market.

 Bear Markets occur in strong economies when investors believe an economic boom is ending or consumer demand is falling.

 Beat the Market